determined-ai/determined/docs/setup-cluster/checklists/_index.rst

 -  If your master and compute nodes are offline, you'll need a local private registry that can satisfy necessary images (PostgreSQL + task container images).

 -  You can install the Determined CLI package on your client machines and then take them offline again.

 -  In addition, a local PyPi mirror for packages is highly recommended for installing packages from the internet in your task environments.
+See also:
+   :ref:`advanced-setup-infrastructure-considerations`.

 *******************
  Set Up PostgreSQL